BDhackers009/incentiveBOT/README.md

    python automate.py
    ```

-2. Press `P` to play/pause the script while it is running.
+3. Press `P` to play/pause the script while it is running.

+###
+- Video tutorial Incoming.

 ### Notes
 - Ensure the screen resolution and scaling match the images for accurate detection.
 - Adjust the confidence levels in the scripts if the images are not being detected properly.